KILNETA/MFC_War-Of-Ships_Game/README.md

 # War-Of-Ships
-War-Of-Ships is a small game based on a well-known board game (Battleship) and applied to a graphical interface program.
+《War-Of-Ships》 is a small game based on a well-known board game (Battleship) and applied to a graphical interface program.
 This project will in August 2021 start  and will be completed by the end of October 2021.

 Programming language : C++(Use MFC_library)